vanilla-friendly-datapacks/respawn-anchors-keep-charges/README.md

-# Projectname
+# Respawn Anchors keep charges

-> A Minecraft 1.16.x data pack that
+> A Minecraft 1.16.x data pack that makes Respawn Anchors keep their charges when mined with a Silk Touch pickaxe.

 ## Installation

 Download the latest release from [here][latest] and put the datapack zip file into the `datapacks` folder of your Minecraft world.
-Download the resourcepack zip file (if available) and enable the pack in your client.

-I usually provide resourcepacks to allow translations of my datapacks :)
+## Uninstallation

-## Crafting
+To uninstall the datapack, run the `zerotask:respawn_anchor_keeps_charges/uninstall` function and remove the datapack from your world save.
+Afterwards, run `reload`.

-## FAQ
+> **Note:** Already applied tooltips won't get removed!

 ## License